RANKING STUDIO GHIBLI'S FILMS

 This is it.
 The best anime movie ever.

 It's hard to explain why I love this film.
 I think it's a masterpiece.
 It has so much fantasy and magic.
 The art is breath-taking.
 The cast of characters are fantastic.
-Even the side characters have so much charm and personality.
+Even the side characters have so much charm and personality - I mean, Calcifer is so great.
 Sophie is a wonderfully written character - I love her determination after she's inflicted with the curse - she just gets on with and has real agency.
 It feels like an adventure.
 It's one of the rare films that I feel gets better and better on re-watch.

 Visually, it's amazing.
 The steampunk aesthetic is so well-incorporated to enrich and inform the world-building.
 The castle design is just fantastic in every sense of the word.
 The animation is beautiful - there no need for me to wax lyrical about it, just look at it.

 Also, while the Japanese voice actors are very good, the English dub is even better.
 The voice acting is superb.
 Lauren Bacall, Emily Mortimer, Billy Crystal, Blythe Danner & Christian Bale - they all do a fantastic job at their respective characters.

 One way that Howl's Moving Castle soars above the other Ghibli films is the romance.
 It has actual romance for starters and it's one that you can actually root for.
 It's a joy to watch Sophie save Howl much like Howl saves Sophie.
 It's just so good.
 Seeing these characters change, grow and learn is just a real pleasure.